gabrielblain/CropWaterBalance/README.md

 * AWC: Vector, 1-column matrix or data frame with the available water capacity of the soil, that is: the amount of water between field capacity and permanent wilting point in millimeter of water per centimeter of soil.
 * Drz: Vector, 1-column matrix or data frame defining the root zone depth in centimeters.
 * Kc: Vector, 1-column matrix or data frame defining the crop coefficient.
 If NULL its values are assumed to be 1.
-* Ks: Vector, 1-column matrix or data frame defining the water stress coefficient.
-If NULL its values are assumed to be 1.
 * Irrig: Vector, 1-column matrix or data frame with net irrigation amount infiltrated into the soil for the current day in millimeters.
 * MAD: Vector, 1-column matrix or data frame defining the management allowed depletion.
 Varies between 0 and 1.
-* InitialSoilWater: Single number defining in millimeter the initial amount of soil water.
-It is used to start the water balance accounting.
-If NULL it is assumed to be at the field capacity.
 * InitialD Single number defining in millimeter, the initial soil water deficit.
 It is used to start the water balance accounting.
 Default value is 0, which assumes the root zone is at the field capacity.
 * start.date: Date at which the accounting should start.
 Formats: “YYYY-MM-DD”, “YYYY/MM/DD”.
 ## Value